 SRS-06System processes sending request form Server to Driver that Passenger selects.

-SRS-07 System displays message “Message has been sent” if the request for the the taxi has been processed.
+SRS-07 System displays “Message has been sent” if the request for the taxi has been processed.

 SRS-08System displays the request information on a page after the passenger sent request.